alex-pierron/alex-pierron.github.io/_pages/about.md

 ## 🔬 Research Interests

-I work on Reinforcement Learning (RL) and Multi-Agent Reinforcement Learning (MARL) applied to physical systems, with a heavyfocus on Physical AI.
+I work on Reinforcement Learning (RL) and Multi-Agent Reinforcement Learning (MARL) applied to physical systems, with a heavy focus on Physical AI.
 My main motivation lies in understanding and improving the safety, robustness, and reliability of RL methods, both from a technical and a conceptual standpoint.

 I particularly enjoy bridging the gap between theory and practice.
 I like tackling fundamental research questions that remain meaningful for applied use cases, far from the perfect world of toy examples.